Read real stories about inspiring women and be empowered to look after your mind, body and spirit through the good and bad times.

 Ko Imogen tōku ingoa

-My name is Imogen, and I am the acting programme lead for Dear Em.
-I have had the pleasure of working for Help Auckland supporting the Dear Em programme since January 2021.
+My name is Imogen, and I am the programme lead for Dear Em.
+I have been working for HELP Auckland supporting the Dear Em programme since 2021.
 I first wanted to work with Dear Em because of my roots as a proud feminist, and my passion for uplifting young leaders.
 Since then I have had the opportunity to learn more about sexual violence prevention and advocacy, and have been able to meet countless incredible young advocates striving for positive change in Aotearoa.
 Being involved with Dear Em is such an empowering experience, and it helps me to feel hopeful about the change we can achieve when we come together.
-I love getting creative and playing around on canva, I am a libra, a plant mum, and I am obsessed with cats.

 Ashleigh Gibbons (She/Her)